Disney's Magical Quest: The Magical Quest Starring Mickey Mouse

 The Magical Quest Starring Mickey Mouse, the first game in the series, was released for the Super Nintendo Entertainment System during 1992 and 1993 and later re-released for the Game Boy Advance in 2002.
-Featuring six different levels with four different special outfits it stars Mickey Mouse on his journey to save his dog Pluto, who was dognapped by the emperor Pete during a game of catch with his friends Donald Duck and Goofy.
+Featuring six different levels with four different special outfits it stars Mickey Mouse on his journey to save his dog Pluto, who was dognapped by Emperor Pete during a game of catch with his friends Donald Duck and Goofy.
 The game, and especially its outfit system and graphics, received mostly positive reviews, but was criticized for being relatively short.
 A port was originally planned for the Sega Mega Drive, but was abandoned.

 Story

 Mickey Mouse, Pluto, Goofy and Donald Duck are playing catch in the park.
 When it is Goofy's turn to throw the ball, he accidentally throws it too far.
 Pluto runs off chasing the ball and Goofy runs after Pluto, leaving Mickey alone.
 Mickey goes searching for his friends after a while, but falls down a cliff into a strange magical land.
-Later, Mickey meets an old wizard who tells Mickey that Pluto was taken by the Emperor Pete.
-Mickey sets out to find his friend and stop Pete's tyranny.
-He eventually rescues Pluto, but in that moment Mickey wakes up in his bed, revealing that the events of the game were just a dream, and Donald suggests they play another game of catch.
-Mickey happily agrees and he, his friends, and Pluto all live happily ever after.
+Later, Mickey meets an old wizard who tells Mickey that Pluto has been dognapped by the land's ruler, Emperor Pete.
+After besting Pete, Mickey rescues Pluto, but in that moment he wakes up in his bed, revealing that the events of the game were merely a dream, and Donald suggests they play another game of catch.
+Mickey happily agrees and he, his friends and Pluto all live happily ever after.

 Outfits

 Mickey Mouse can wear four different outfits in The Magical Quest Starring Mickey Mouse.
 Some outfits can be upgraded in the stores found throughout the game.

 Mickey starts in his traditional clothing.
 It allows him to grab certain objects and spin-throw them.
 Mickey's first unlockable outfit, the magician outfit, is awarded to him in the beginning of the second level and allows Mickey to shoot magic blasts at enemies.
 The magic blasts fired are larger the longer they are charged.
 However, shooting magic drains Mickey's magic meter, which is refilled by collecting magical lamps.
-Additionally, Mickey can breathe underwater and control magic carpets with the magician outfit.
+Additionally, Mickey can breathe underwater and control magic carpets while wearing it.

 The firefighter uniform that Mickey finds in the third level allows him to spray water streams at enemies.
 In addition, the water stream can be used to put out fires, push blocks and form icicles.
-Similarly to the magician outfit, spraying water with the firefighter uniform drains Mickey's water meter which is refilled by collecting the fire hydrant item.
+Similarly to the magician outfit, spraying water with the firefighter uniform drains Mickey's water meter which is refilled by collecting fire hydrant items.

 In the fourth level of the game Goofy gives Mickey the mountain-climbing gear, which allows Mickey to use a grappling hook to attach to certain objects.
 He can then hoist or swing himself up on top of them.
 Moreover, his grappling hook can be used to grab items.
-The grappling hook can also be used as a weapon to grab enemies and throw them.
+The grappling hook can also be used as a weapon to grab enemies and spin-throw them.